lammps/lammps/doc/src/molecule.rst

 (not identical) to the data file read by the :doc:`read_data <read_data>` commands, and is as follows.

 A molecule file has a header and a body.
 The header appears first.
-The first line of the header is always skipped; it typically contains a description of the file.
-Then lines are read one at a time.
+The first line of the header and thus of the molecule file is *always* skipped;
+it typically contains a description of the file or a comment from the software that created the file.

+Then lines are read one line at a time.
 Lines can have a trailing comment starting with '#' that is ignored.
-If the line is blank (only white-space after comment is deleted), it is skipped.
-If the line contains a header keyword, the corresponding value(s) is read from the line.
-If it does not contain a header keyword, the line begins the body of the file.
+There *must* be at least one blank between any valid content and the comment.
+If the line is blank (i.e. contains only white-space after comments are deleted), it is skipped.
+If the line contains a header keyword, the corresponding value(s) is/are read from the line.
+A line that is *not* blank and does *not* contains a header keyword begins the body of the file.

 The body of the file contains zero or more sections.
 The first line of a section has only a keyword.
 The next line is skipped.
 The